tc39/notes/es9/2018-05/may-22.md

 SGN: I agree, but we need this.

 KVR: Due to the math nature of the API.
 I like algebraic laws in the spec text.
 Let's talk offline.
-Keeps talking… (note from KVR: This is the flavor of what I was talking about that might be worth incorporating into the spec https://en.wikipedia.org/wiki/Algebra_of_sets )
+Keeps talking... (note from KVR: This is the flavor of what I was talking about that might be worth incorporating into the spec https://en.wikipedia.org/wiki/Algebra_of_sets )

 SGN: let's talk offline.